UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles

 \textbf{Cross-Domain Generalization for LiDAR} is a long-standing challenge in LiDAR-based perception.
-Prior works in 3D object detection~\cite{malic2025gblobs,hegde2025multimodal} and semantic segmentation~\cite{kim2024rethinking,caunes2025seg_3d_by_pc2d,xu2025superflowpp} show that models trained on multiple datasets often perform worse than dataset-specific models.
+Prior works in 3D object detection~\cite{malic2025gblobs,hegde2025multimodal} and semantic segmentation~\cite{kim2024rethinking,caunes2025seg_3d_by_pc2d,xu2025superflowpp} show that naively training models on multiple LiDAR datasets often performs worse than models trained on a single dataset.
 This performance drop can be largely attributed to diverse sensor hardware (e.g., number of beams, scan pattern, point cloud density), environmental conditions (e.g., weather, geography), and sensor placement across datasets.
-To address these challenges, several methods have introduced data augmentation strategies~\citep{sun2024empirical}, such as random point dropping~\citep{wang2021pointaugmenting} and object scaling~\citep{cen2022open}, while others~\citep{Liu_2024_CVPR,michele2024saluda} have proposed unsupervised domain adaptation techniques that align feature distributions across datasets.
+Often, such methods also design bespoke architectures to address cross-domain generalization.
+In addition, several methods have introduced data augmentation strategies~\cite{sun2024empirical}, such as random point dropping~\cite{wang2021pointaugmenting} and object scaling~\cite{cen2022open}, while others~\cite{Liu_2024_CVPR,michele2024saluda} have proposed unsupervised domain adaptation techniques that align feature distributions across datasets.
 However, such data augmentation strategies primarily address the \textit{geometric domain gap} between datasets.
 For motion-centric tasks such as scene flow, we argue that understanding the distribution of object velocities between datasets represents a critical yet overlooked axis for addressing cross-domain generalization.
 To this end, our work presents the first systematic study of this \emph{velocity domain gap}.